zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

     If Alex is onboarding as a scrum master with the IBM team, she will want to be added as a Developer on "TEAM - IBM" at `jatic/ibm` and "JATIC Scrum Masters" at `roles/scrummasters`.

     Because Alex was added to the groups "TEAM - IBM" and "JATIC Scrum Masters", she will automatically be sent meetings for their scrum meetings, as well as the scrum of scrums.

-### Getting added to the program org chart

-To help others within the program contact you, please add yourself to the [TBD program org chart](../org-chart/) and open a merge request.

 ### Setting up a personal access token